christianmkg/mkgmarketingweb/_posts/2013-05-20-content-marketing-bible-creating-a-content-marketing-strategy.md

 To be more specific, these goals should focus exclusively on macro conversions, i.e. <strong>REVENUE.</strong>

-<span style="line-height: 1.5em;">As your group begins the strategic planning process, lead the entireÂ strategy with theseÂ </span><em style="font-size: 14px; line-height: 1.5em;">goals in mind.Â </em><span style="line-height: 1.5em;">Every single idea your team brainstorms should focus on directly improving your bottom line performance.
+<span style="line-height: 1.5em;">As your group begins the strategic planning process, lead the entire strategy with these </span><em style="font-size: 14px; line-height: 1.5em;">goals in mind. </em><span style="line-height: 1.5em;">Every single idea your team brainstorms should focus on directly improving your bottom line performance.
 Great questions to consistently ask yourselves in the planning phase is:</span>
 <ul>
 	<li>What is the purpose of this content?</li>
 	<li>What actions would we like our site visitors to take after viewing / as a result of viewing this content?</li>